ToomasYang/ToomasYang.github.io/README.md

 - Change the layout of the website
   - Instead of having a grey background, add blurred flora sidebars with a canvas for content in the middle
   - Add a slight custom animation to landing page
+- Add more project pages to display work with Verilog/SystemVerilog and microcontrollers